 TERMS AND CONDITIONS - SALE

-(a) the Sale Particulars, invoices, order forms or other documents or statements describing the goods and services;
+(a) the Sale Particulars, invoices, order forms or other documents or statements describing the Goods and/or Services;

 (c) application for credit account.

-1.1.3 “Customer” means the signatory to [the Sale Particulars] to which these Carl Zeiss Terms and Conditions refer.
+Customer means the signatory to the Sale Particulars to which these Carl Zeiss Terms and Conditions refer.